This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Now, you might feel the impulse to grab the telephone and dial the plumber or to rush to the store and grab some drain cleaners.

 However, these are both expensive solutions.
-Drain cleaners might also contain hazardous chemicals which can end up causing trouble in the long term.
+Drain cleaners might also contain hazardous chemicals that can end up causing trouble in the long term.

 Before resorting to these options we recommend trying these simple solutions using products easily found at home!